KirilStrezikozin/telegram-bot-cf-workers-and-gle-sheets/README.md

 # Deploy

-To preview worker locally, run:
+To preview worker locally, run the following:

     $ npx wrangler dev --remote
     # open a link in your browser